Anderson Evolutionary Biomechanics Lab, Spring 2022

 I am a Ph.D. student in the department of Evolution Ecology and Behavior.
 I graduated with a Master in paleontology in Montpellier (France) where I described 3 extinct species of stingray from the fossil record of Contamana (Peru).
 During an internship, I joined Friday Harbor Lab at UW on Scan all Fishes project where I learned multiple imagery softwares and developed interest in µ-CT scanning.
 My research at UIUC focuses on how shape influences function, describing performance of puncturing tools in nature.
 As a former paleontologist, I have a keen interest in evolution of morphological variation in animal weaponry.
 I am particularly interested in stingrays who’ve developed a defensive feature located on the base of their tails to protect themselves against multiple predators such as sharks, big teleosts, and crocodiles.
 I am seeking an understanding of the morphological variation seen in stingray spines and how ecological, phylogenic or biomechanical factors influence that variation using experimental, histological and comparative methods.

-Alexandra was an undergraduate in the lab studying linkage mechanics in fishes.
+Alexandra studied linkage mechanics in fishes.
 She is currently a PhD student at Caltech.

 Juliana was an undergraduate in the lab researching physical/acoustic signalling in Killifishes.
 She is currently in the Peace Corp.